-- 1. If you think there is an error with the report grade, please inform the MYP Coordinator so that our data processing/proof-reading can be checked.
-It may just be a simple mistake, in which case a replacement will be issued. - If you do not agree with the grade you have received, you should review all of your assessed work for that reporting period, plus the general descriptors, and see whether the evidence justifies the grade awarded. - If you still think there is a problem, you should contact the School Principal who will conduct a grade review. - 4.
-When all information is gathered together, a meeting will be held to discuss the matter.
+- I. If you think there is an error with the report grade, please inform the MYP Coordinator so that our data processing/proof-reading can be checked.
+It may just be a simple mistake, in which case a replacement will be issued. - If you do not agree with the grade you have received, you should review all of your assessed work for that reporting period, plus the general descriptors, and see whether the evidence justifies the grade awarded. - 3.
+If you still think there is a problem, you should contact the Head of MS who will conduct a grade review.

+- 4. When all information is gathered together, a meeting will be held to discuss the matter.
 You will be asked to explain and justify your opinion, with evidence. - 5.
 A decision will be reached about whether to change the grade or not.
-School Principal's decision will be final.
+The Head of Middle School's decision will be final.
 If changes have been, replacement documents will be issued.

 As an independent learner, it is your responsibility to read the criteria carefully and to understand how your work is being assessed.
 Please ask if you don't understand!